sgmurphy/wordpress-plugins/site-reviews/readme.txt

 == Installation ==

-= Minimum Requirements =
+= Minimum Plugin Requirements =

 - MySQL 5.6 or greater
-- PHP 7.2 or greater
+- PHP 7.4 or greater
-- WordPress 5.8 or greater
+- WordPress 6.1 or greater

 = Automatic installation =